WFXW

 WFXW (channel 15) is a religious television station in Greenville, Mississippi, United States, owned and operated by Tri-State Christian Television (TCT).
-The station's transmitter is located northeast of Shaw, Mississippi.
+The station's transmitter is located near O'Reilly, Mississippi.

-From 1980 to 2016, the station broadcast as CBS affiliate WXVT.

 History

+In December 1974, plans were announced for a new television station to broadcast on channel 15, following a channel allocation by the Federal Communications Commission (FCC).
+The proposed station would operate with a signal strength of 100,000 watts and be broadcast from a 1,500 ft tower, which would have been the tallest broadcast tower in the area at the time.
+It was intended to serve the Greenville area.
+Although the specific timeline for launching the station was not disclosed, preliminary plans aimed for it to begin broadcasting and serving the Delta area by 1976, with studios located in Greenville and the transmitter positioned northeast of the city.
+On October 1, 1976, an application was submitted to operate a new television station on channel 15 in Greenville.
+The studios were to be located on US 82 East in Greenville, while the transmitter would be positioned 1.9 mi southeast of O'Reilly, Mississippi.
+The height of the transmitter was reduced due to a dispute with the town of Cleveland, with concerns about potential hazards for planes approaching the Bolivar County Airport.
+In January 1980, the station was announced to become the new CBS affiliate for the Delta area, with a tentative launch date set for September 1980.
+It applied for a "license to cover" on October 31, 1980.

 Its first broadcast was on November 7, 1980, under the call sign WXVT.
 It had been a CBS affiliate for its entire existence.
 Before this, WJTV in Jackson had served as the default affiliate.
 The station was originally owned by Big River Broadcasting.
-Future sister station WABG-TV (channel 6, now a dual ABC/Fox affiliate) was actually the Delta's original CBS affiliate when it launched back in October 1959.
+Future sister station WABG-TV (channel 6, now a dual ABC/Fox affiliate) was the Delta's original CBS affiliate when it launched back in October 1959.
 However, a few months later, WJTV complained that WABG was encroaching on its service area.
 This is because WABG's signal reaches the far northern fringes of the Jackson market.
 Big River Broadcasting sold the station to Lamco Communications in 1984.
-Lamco then sold WXVT to a local ownership group in 1991.
+Lamco then sold WXVT to Greenville Television, Inc. in 1991.
 Saga Communications purchased WXVT in 1999.